Indicia-Team/indicia-docs/administrating/warehouse/scheduled-tasks.rst

 The scheduled tasks process runs the notifications system plus any modules on the warehouse that declare they should be scheduled to run.
 You can control exactly which modules are run by appending a **tasks** URL parameter containing a comma separated list of task names.
+If you are calling the PHP executable from the command-line, then you can specify a parameter called tasks instead.
 The task names available are:

 * **notifications** - fires the triggers and notifications system.
 * **work_queue** - fires the work queue processor.